Visiting GaiaYoga Gardens

 Monthly: $600 for singles - $1000 for couples

 Family rates are also available.

-We also have a beautiful Balinease 12x12 hut that people can stay in.
+We also have a beautiful Balinease 12x12 hut that is sometimes open for people can stay in (sometimes residents are living in them).
 It's the only structure on the land we didn't build ourselves, we brought in whole and used a crane to set it place!

 Chateau Bali - weeks after it literally landed on our property.
 It was craned into place!!!